 Let’s dig in what needs to be set in JMRI to make this work.

 Note: I’m going to do this like a “tutorial”.
 If interested, just follow the steps as-is and try to get it working.
-Once it works you can think of customizing it, as you’ll inevitably want to do to change things like the club name, the map, the turnouts numbers, etc.
+Once it works you can think of customizing it, as you’ll inevitably want to change things like the club name, the map, the turnouts numbers, etc.

 For this tutorial, I’d recommend that a new profile be created in JMRI (you do have backups, right?) in case you want to revert any changes.
 The map provided below expects NCE turnouts with an “N” prefix so that needs to be created first (or edit the files as indicated below).